- Family: Osphronemidae

 A good way to keep your betta fish healthy is to add a filtration unit.
 You might think that changing your water regularly will keep your betta fish healthy, but this is simply not the case, as you can’t catch all impurities.
 Many diseases are caused by poor water conditions.

 Breeding Betta Fish

 Breeding betta fish is an enjoyable hobby, but you should make sure you educate yourself thoroughly on the details involved before beginning to do this.
 Over six hundred eggs can come from a single spawn, meaning you could end up caring for several hundred fish if you’re not careful!

 Bettas breed best when they are young, so try to find a reputable breeder and don’t instead rely on pet store bettas – these are often too old to breed.
-A breeding tank should be tween five and ten gallons and equipped with a removable divider.
+A breeding tank should be between five and ten gallons and equipped with a removable divider.
 When you’re ready to breed, you should only feed live food, as betta fry will only eat live food for several weeks.

-Once your tank and food is ready, introduce the breeding pair.
+Once your tank and food are ready, introduce the breeding pair.
 You can gradually acclimate themselves to each other before putting them in the same section of the tank.
 This helps to reduce injury and increase the likelihood of breeding.
 Courtship can last for several days, but make sure there are plenty of spots for the female to hide to escape the male, as he can be aggressive.

 The female will gradually release eggs after the mating has happened.
 Once the eggs are released and the male has moved them to his nest, you need to move the female back out of the tank to avoid the male’s aggression.
 Once the eggs have hatched and the fry can swim around, remove the male to prevent the risk of the male eating the fry.